 1. Create a professional and cohesive brand experience

 A “brand” is what you want patients to think of when they hear your dental practice’s name.
-Branding a practice is important because it helps distinguish it from local competitors, it gives personality to the practice, and it helps patients remember the practice.
-It’s important to reinforce your brand as often as possible — including on social media — because people must be exposed to a brand several times before they remember it.
+Branding a dental practice is essential because it helps distinguish it from local competitors.
+A brand gives personality to the dental practice and makes it easier for patients to remember.
+It’s crucial to reinforce your brand as often as possible — including on social media — because people must be exposed to a brand several times before they remember it.

 So, how do you show off your brand on your dental social media profiles?
 Here are a few ideas.

-Use the same profile and cover photos and the same biography on all social media sites.
+Use the same profile picture and cover photos and the same biography on all social media sites.

 Create and use branded hashtags